Huberdoggy/humanifesto/addon/milestones/humanifesto_v1_system_design.md

      - Background, poster, synopsis, and cast resolve via Cinemeta or other metadata addons.
      - Humanifesto itself does not need to provide extended meta for `tt` IDs in v1.

-3. **Streams from other providers**
+3. **Streams from other providers (v2+)**
-   - With a known stream provider add-on installed (e.g. a torrent-based addon), click through from a Humanifesto item.
+   - With a known stream provider add-on installed, click through from a Humanifesto item.
    - Confirm:
      - Streams are offered by the provider add-on as expected.
      - Humanifesto is not in the stream list, as it declares no `stream` resource.